neanes/neanes/README.md

 ### Page Breaks and Line Breaks

 To insert a page break or a line break, click the neume that you want the break to occur after, and press the `Page Break` or `Line Break` button in the toolbar at the top of the window.
+To remove the page or line break, highlight the element with the break, and press the button page or line break button again.

 ### Drop Caps